IS561/EmploymentClassification/Final-Revised-Version---Entity-Classes-and-Relationships.md

 **6. Time Employed**

-Description:
+Class description

-Amount of time an employee has been employed by the university in the prior fiscal year.
+* Amount of time an employee has been employed by the university in the prior fiscal year.
 For example, John has been employed by the university in 9 months out of the prior fiscal year.

 Attributes